-B. Rodents and Domestic Animal Health
+B. Impact of Rodents on Domestic Animal Health

 Commensal rodents can also transmit diseases to domestic animals, such as leptospirosis and tapeworms to dogs and cats; brucellosis and foot-and-mouth disease to cattle; hog cholera and trichinosis to hogs; and salmonella, erysipelas, and fowl pox to poultry.